ttessarolo/useDexie/README.md

 <a id="markdown-query-syntax" name="query-syntax"></a>

 useDexie uses a simplified syntax to build queries for the DB.
 The syntax allows you to create multiple And and Or conditions, following the SQL logic as much as possible.

+## Where Clause

+<a id="markdown-where-clause" name="where-clause"></a>

+Compose a QueryClause object is the primary solution to obtain a subset of data from a table.
-The allowed operators for building queries are those provided by the Dexie.js library.
+The allowed operators for building queries are those provided by the Dexie.js library [WhereClause](https://dexie.org/docs/WhereClause/WhereClause).

-## Basic Where Clause

-<a id="markdown-basic-where-clause" name="basic-where-clause"></a>

 ```javascript
 {